AsyncMDE: Real-Time Monocular Depth Estimation via Asynchronous Spatial Memory: CONCLUSIONS

 \section{CONCLUSIONS}

-This paper presents AsyncMDE, which bridges the gap between high-accuracy monocular depth estimation and real-time deployment by amortizing the computational cost of a foundation model over time rather than compressing it.
-The system achieves 237\,FPS (RTX 4090) / 161\,FPS (Orin TRT) with only 3.83M parameters, delivering a 25$\times$ parameter compression relative to DAv2-ViTB while maintaining bounded degradation within refresh intervals.
-The asynchronous amortization paradigm generalizes to any dense perception task that relies on spatiotemporal continuity.
+This paper presents AsyncMDE, which bridges the gap between high-accuracy monocular depth estimation and real-time deployment by amortizing the computational cost of a foundation model over time rather than replacing it with a standalone compressed model.
+The fast path achieves 237\,FPS (RTX~4090) / 161\,FPS (Orin TRT) with 3.83M trainable parameters, while the deployed system retains a 97.5M frozen slow path for periodic refresh.
+The system maintains bounded degradation within refresh intervals, and the asynchronous amortization paradigm generalizes to dense perception tasks that rely on spatiotemporal continuity.

 \textbf{Limitations and future work.} We identify two limitations that also suggest future research directions. \emph{Extreme motion degradation}---when scene motion causes large-scale memory invalidation (an excessive fraction of $T \to 0$), the system falls back to standalone encoder inference, reaching the inherent lower bound of the temporal continuity prior.
 Motion-adaptive memory reset or region-specific memory update strategies could address this. \emph{Scale consistency}---the current system outputs relative depth without inter-frame metric scale constraints.
 For applications that require absolute depth, such as robot navigation, incorporating a temporal scale alignment module or integrating with metric depth foundation models would be necessary.